ParedesGab/PP1/README.md

 ![Responsive Mockup image](documentation/website-screenshots/responsive-mockup.png)

 Symbiosis is defined as "the living together of differently named organisms" (de Bary, 1879).
-This website provides information on an extraordinary symbiotic example, the one involving the free-living marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.
+This website provides information on an extraordinary symbiotic example, the one involving the marine free-living marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.

 + Throughout this documentation, they will be referred as *Laxus* and Thiosymbion. respectively.